 I've made these clams four times in the past month so I figure it's time to let everyone know exactly how it's done.
 I'm only a little obsessed.
 There's a couple of different ways you can do things and I included all the options below so I'll leave it up to you to decide on what kinda cooking adventure you're in the mood for.

 I buy fresh clams from Heinen's because I know their stuff is always high quality - buying seafood can be sketchy.
-The middle neck clams come in bags of 25 and I think that's enough for 3-4 people if you're serving it with pasta or bread.
-Also, little neck clams will work for this recipe, they are just a little smaller!
+The little neck clams come in bags of 25ish and I think that's enough for 4-5 people if you're serving it with pasta or bread.

 New website coming November 2018!